5 threats to the global economy in 2022 | DW | 29.12.2021

 In November, financial markets woke up to a scare: A new coronavirus variant, omicron, had been reported in southern Africa.
 The highly transmissible coronavirus variant sent global financial and commodity markets crashing.

-Over the next week, global markets kept seesawing as investors struggles to judge the economic implications of the new variant.
-Governments have been tightening up restrictions to keep the variant at bay, threatening economic recovery.
+Over the next week, global markets kept seesawing as investors struggled to judge the economic implications of the new variant.
+Governments have been tightening up restrictions to keep the variant at bay, threatening the economic recovery.

-Initial evidence, though little, and expert commentaries suggest that omicron, while more transmissible than the delta variant, wouldn't be as deadly as its predecessor and it wouldn't evade the immunity produced by existing vaccines or treatments.
-As scientists analyze the data, JP Morgan strategists have said if omicron is found to be "less deadly" then it might eventually end up accelerating the end of the pandemic.
+Initial evidence, though little, and expert commentaries suggested omicron, while more transmissible than the delta variant, wouldn't be as deadly as its predecessor and wouldn't evade the immunity produced by existing vaccines or treatments.
+As scientists continue to analyze the data, JP Morgan strategists have said if omicron is found to be "less deadly" then it might eventually end up accelerating the end of the pandemic.

-It's possible that omicron might not be the curveball to throw the economic recovery off track but a future variant could potentially be.
+It's possible that omicron might not be the curveball to throw the economic recovery off track, but a future variant could potentially be one such risk.
 Experts have been warning that if the pandemic is allowed to rage then we could see the emergence of vaccine-resistant COVID variants, which could mark a return of lockdowns.

 "If COVID-19 were to have a prolonged impact — into the medium term — it could reduce global GDP by a cumulative $5.3 trillion (€4.6 trillion) over the next five years relative to our current projection," IMF Chief Economist Gita Gopinath said in October.